Hancock County Ga.

 The Macon Daily Telegraph

+Marriage at Sparta.
 Sparta, Nov.
 27 - This morning at 10 o'clock Miss Ruth Pierce, daughter of the late Bishop Pierce, was united in matrimony to Mr. Will H. Ferguson, of Senoia, Ga.
 The ceremony was performed by Rev. Don Abbott, of Macon.
 A large assemblage of kinspeople and friends witnessed this union of heats and destinies, all wishing the utmost of happiness and joy for both.
 The groom is merchandising in Senoia, whither he has lived since his graduation from Emory college in 1886.
 He is a man of fine character and ability, and much esteemed by his college classmates and associates, while the bride is deservedly a favorite with all her associates and friends.
 She will be much missed by her doting parents, connections and friends.
-The bride was the recipient of many costly and valuabe presents.
+The bride was the recipient of many costly and valuable presents.

 Mrs. Bishop Pierce is seriously ill, though somewhat improved at this time.